andreasmaierde/tree-sitter-plsql/README.md

 # Status
 Inital development - many changes will be made and things will very likely break in future.

-The first very simple Oracle statements will be parsed - only some very simple statements.
+The first Oracle statements will be parsed.
 - alter [package|function|procedure|library]
+- create [package]